-Funds for eligible providers will be distributed on a competitive basis that is direct and equitable through the Request for Proposal (RFP) process as described under Section 225 of

-WIOA for corrections education and Title II Subtitle C. The same grant announcement, application, and process will be used for all proposals and treated the same way in evaluation.
-The Adult Education Section shall use not less than 82.5 percent of the grant funds to award grants and contracts under section 231 and to carry out section 225, of which not more than 20 percent of such amount shall be available to carry out section 225.
+Funds for eligible providers will be distributed on a competitive, direct, and equitable basis through the Request for Proposal (RFP) process, as described under Section 225 of WIOA for corrections education and Title II Subtitle C. The same grant announcement, application, evaluation, and process will be used for all proposals.
+The Adult Education Section shall not use less than 82.5 percent of the grant funds to award grants and contracts under section 231 and to carry out section 225, of which not more than 20 percent of such amount shall be available to carry out section 225.